 Yet, If I don't fully understand what it's like to NOT have these illnesses, it makes sense that others don't understand what it's like to live with them.
 It is vital that we understand one another so that we can live compassionately together and give one another the support we need.

-So I thought I'd explain as best I can what it's like for me to live with bipolar II and ocd as a busy mother, full time psychotherapist and business owner, wife, daughter of aging parents, sister...the many roles so many of fill every day.
+So I thought I'd explain as best I can what it's like for me to live with bipolar II and ocd as a busy mother, full time psychotherapist and business owner, wife, daughter of aging parents, sister...the many roles that fill my every day life.

 Filling so many roles is stressful for anyone.